kyang5/coursedescriptions/deprecated/lakeshorespring.rst

 See `Textbook Information <https://docs.google.com/spreadsheets/d/14Hc2m97IDiBYxVjJ6Tz9kOz-RxWYl74LrBh8oj-7VR8/edit#gid=0>`_.

 Section titles lines link to the course description page, except for special topics courses.
 Some of those later show a link to a related course description.

-The 4-digit number in parentheses after the section is the Locus registration code.
+The 4-digit number in parentheses after the section is the LOCUS registration code.

-Be sure to look at the section's notes or Locus for an 8-week courses with more than one schedule line:
+Be sure to look at the section's notes or LOCUS for an 8-week courses with more than one schedule line:
 Friday line(s) are likely to be isolated makeup days, not every week.

 You can skip over undergrad courses to :ref:`lakeshorespring_graduate_courses_list`.